LeopoldBl00m/archdi/README.md

 # archdi

+This was originally made by MatMoul but I forked it so that I could make my own version specifically for me :D.

 Just a simple bash script wizard to install and configure a full personal computer with Arch Linux.

 First, install Arch Linux with the official media and optionally with archfi.<br />